Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 - Dispatch Groups
 - Semaphores
 - Debugging
-- Testing
+- Testing Strategies

-### Challenges

-Concurrency presents specific development challenges.
-The course will introduce the following challenges, along with standard approaches to avoiding and/or resolving them:

-- Deadlocks
-- Race Conditions
-- Readers-Writers Problem
-- Thread Explosions
-- Priority Inversion

-### Essential Initial Concepts
+...we will cover a few today...and the rest later in the course...

-#### Processes, Threads & Tasks
+### Processes, Threads & Tasks

 **Process** &mdash; The runtime instance of an application.
 A process has its own virtual memory space (aka, virtual machine) and system resources (including port rights) that are independent of those assigned to other programs.